AdobeDocs/journeys.en/help/using/api/journeys-apis.md

 ```

-* **<ORGANIZATION>**: This is your personal ORGANIZATION ID, one ORGANIZATION ID is provided by Adobe for each of your instances.
+* **&lt;ORGANIZATION&gt;**: This is your personal ORGANIZATION ID, one ORGANIZATION ID is provided by Adobe for each of your instances.
 To obtain your ORGANIZATION ID value, refer to your administrator or your Adobe technical contact.
 You can also retrieve it into Adobe I/O when creating a new integration, in the licenses list (see the [Adobe I/O documentation](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/AuthenticationOverview/ServiceAccountIntegration.md)).

 * **<ACCESS_TOKEN>**: Your personal access token